polylith/java-challenge-template/README.md

 # Java Challenge Template for the EntwicklerHeld Platform
-This is a template (Maven Archetype) which sets up a java challenge project
+This is a template (Maven Archetype) which sets up a java challenge project.
+There are 2 possibilities for the setup process.

 ## Prerequisite
-You need have maven to be installed
+You need have Maven to be installed.
+You can download it here: https://maven.apache.org/

 ## Installation Variant 1:
 * Clone repo